Masters 2017: Dustin Johnson pulls out at Augusta

 However, the 14-time major champion is missing his third Masters in four years as he continues to struggle with back issues.
 Woods won his last Masters in 2005 and his last major in 2008.

-The opening day of the 81st Masters began with an emotional opening ceremony in the absence of four-time winner Arnold Palmer, who died in September aged 86.
+The day began with an emotional opening ceremony in the absence of four-time winner Arnold Palmer, who died in September aged 86.

 Augusta chairman Billy Payne escorted Palmer's widow Kit onto the first tee before placing Palmer's green jacket on a chair.

-The legendary golfer's contemporaries and fellow "Big Three" players Nicklaus and Player hit the opening drives.
+The legendary golfer's contemporaries and fellow "Big Three" players Nicklaus and Player hit the opening drives to get the 81st Masters under way.